 Environmental group Friends of the Earth (FoE) wants three popular brands of infant formula in Australia taken off the shelves, after they were found to contain potentially toxic nanoparticles.

-According to reports by Channel Nine news, news.com.au, and the Sydney Morning Herald, the tests - conducted by an expert team in nanotechnology at Arizona State University - discovered three of seven samples of formula tested, contained potentially toxic 'needle-like' nano-hydroxyapatite particles.
+According to reports by Channel Nine News, news.com.au, and the Sydney Morning Herald, the tests – conducted by an expert team in nanotechnology at Arizona State University – discovered that three of seven samples of formula tested contained potentially toxic ‘needle-like’ nano-hydroxyapatite particles.

 In animal testing, these particles have been found to damage the livers and kidneys of rats.

 Even though hydroxyapatite occurs naturally in bones, FoE say that when included in food, it is synthetically produced and “presents serious health concerns due to its very small size.”

 “Due to their very small size, nanoparticles have been demonstrated to be more likely than larger particles to enter cells, tissues and organs,” says the organisation.
 “They can be more chemically reactive and more bioactive than larger particles of the same chemicals.”

 The three brands they’ve called out are Nestle NAN H.A.
 Gold 1, Nature’s Way Kids Smart 1 and Heinz Nurture Original 1.

 FoE has asked that Australian and New Zealand food safety regulating body Food Standards Australia New Zealand (FSANZ) should recall the affected brands immediately.